milowrks/pacman-simulator/README.md

 The library module `lib.js` is complete, addressing the requirements in the problem description, as can be demonstrated by running the test file.
 Test cases for both valid, invalid and multiple steps including a mix of both are provided in `lib.test.js`.

 The CLI interface `pacmanSimulator.js` needs improvement, mainly in the area of input validation.
-I am working on improving the validating conditions to handle illegal inputs.
+Right now it simply ignores any invalid commands.
+I would like to validate the format of the input before trying to execute them.

 ### To Do